MahdiTavakol/Free_Energy/README.md

 # Free_Energy
-These are the tools that I developed for different free energy calculations
+These are the tools that I have developed for different free energy calculations